Sawmill Trailhead to Macks Peak | Spring Mts. NV

 Continuing straight across the wash at the “r3d” marker (instead of turning right), there was more up and down, but gradually ascending overall and always heading toward Macks Peak.
 Again, great views of the desert valley to the East, along with emerging views of the Sheep Range across the valley.

 After winding around the ridgeline a few more times, the trail briefly dipped into a wash with a “Wilderness Area” marker, crossed the wash and then ascended again along the ridge, continuing to show closer views of Macks Peak every time the trail circled the ridge opening a large view.
 The trail ascended to a high point just beyond Macks Peak.
-I estimate that point was around 8,700ft, which was higher in altitude than any point along the Mud Springs trail.
+I estimate that point was around 8,700ft, which was higher in altitude than any point along the Mud Springs Loop Trail.
 By this time, it appeared I was off track.

 Ascending a High Ridge Just Beyond Macks Peak

-At the highest point in the trail the town of Cold Creek appeared in the distance just before the trail began to descend sharply.
-Macks Peak and the entire ridgeline all the way to Bonanza Peak was now in view along with the town of Cold Creek.
+At the highest point in the trail the Town of Cold Creek appeared in the distance just before the trail began to descend sharply.
+Macks Peak and the entire ridgeline all the way to Bonanza Peak was now in view along with the Town of Cold Creek.
 Feeling I was off track, I decided to ascend a ridgeline above that high point on the trail and continued upward for about 500ft to a bluff that on area maps was 9,235ft.
 Bristlecone Pines began to appear at this elevation.
 I was just below and a little beyond Macks Peak.
-Awesome view of Macks Peak, the entire ridgeline all the way to Bonanza Peak and on down to Cold Creek.
+Awesome view of Macks Peak, the entire ridgeline all the way to Bonanza Peak and on down to the Town of Cold Creek.
 Across the valley below a full view of the Sheep Range with Gass Peak at the Southern most point.

 Unmarked Trail East of Macks Peak Well Worth the Discovery!

-However, in the process, I believe I discovered a trail that does not appear on any map (Google, Mytopo…etc – see the video of this page) and seems to head parallel to the Bonanza Peak Trail but on the North side of the main ridge upon which McFarland Peak and Bonanza Peak sit.
-This trail looks as though it would continue all the way to the town of Cold Creek.
+However, in the process, I believe I discovered a trail that does not appear on any map (Google, Mytopo…etc – see the video of this page) and seems to head parallel to the Bonanza Trail but on the North side of the main ridge upon which McFarland Peak and Bonanza Peak sit.
+This trail looks as though it would continue all the way to the Town of Cold Creek.
 In addition this looks like a potential approach to the North side of Macks Peak.
 However, this side of Macks Peak looks rather imposing and vertical!

 Summary